ElazarK/content-docs/playbooks/IP_Enrichment_Internal_Generic_v2.md

-Enrich Internal IP addresses using one or more integrations.
+Enriches Internal IP addresses using one or more integrations.

 - Resolve IP address to hostname (DNS)
 - Separate internal and external IP addresses